albu-razvan/Stario/README.md

 This repository contains the complete codebase for Stario, a full rewrite of the previous Stario Launcher.
 This version offers significant improvements in both performance and usability.

-> **Note:** This version supersedes the old Stario Launcher.
-The old Play Store version no longer
+> **Note:** This repository replaces all previous Play Store versions of the app.
+If you’d like to
-> supported and this repository represents the latest and actively maintained version.
+> use an older release, you can download it from the [archive ↗](./archive/Stario-v1.41.apk).
+Please
+> note that **Stario v1.X is no longer supported**, and no further updates or maintenance will be
+> provided.

 ## Features